-- · shares that are forfeited to or repurchased by us prior to becoming fully vested; - · shares withheld to satisfy income and employment withholding taxes; and - · shares used to pay the exercise price or purchase price of a stock award.
+- shares that are forfeited to or repurchased by us prior to becoming fully vested; - shares withheld to satisfy income and employment withholding taxes; and - shares used to pay the exercise price or purchase price of a stock award.

 Shares issued under the 2014 Plan may be previously unissued shares or reacquired shares bought on the open market.
+No awards have been granted and no shares of our common stock have been issued under the 2014 Plan.